cyberAJG/nijag/README.md

-# Welcome to My Cybersecurity Portfolio
+# Cybersecurity Portfolio

-Hello, I'm [Your Name], a dedicated cybersecurity professional with a strong background in IT security, networking, and cloud services.
+Hello, I'm AJ, a dedicated cybersecurity professional with a strong background in IT security, networking, and cloud services.
 I hold several industry-recognized certifications and have over 6 years of experience in IT and security administration.

 This portfolio showcases my skills and projects in network security, automation, cloud infrastructure, and web vulnerability assessments.